GridTools/concepts/collaboration/2020-08-19-gtscript-workshop/GTScript-Syntax-Workshop.md

 ```
 could imply `c[i, j, k]` or simply `c[i, j]`.

+**Data dimensions:** if it is allowed to define temporary fields with extra data dimensions, the ambiguities could be harder to solve automatically without explicit user annotations (examples missing).

 _Proposals:_
 - [ ] Use type annotations in the declaration of temporary fields:
 ```python